What Works: How Sweet to Do Nothing

 Doing nothing on retreat

 If you want to do an educational weekend workshop, have at it.
-But don’t confuse it with a true retreat, which offers a much more important spiritual benefit.
+But don’t confuse that with a true retreat, which offers a much more important spiritual benefit.
 When you are on retreat just to be present, then everything that’s due when you return — the bills, service commitments, the “need” to research this and buy that — can fall away.

 When I stumbled on this journal entry, which I wrote years ago on a retreat, it reminded me of that precious weightlessness you can feel when the problems of your life and world are lifted, even if just for a weekend: